dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native/index.md

 Where should we call this from?
 It would be nice if we could get the data from YouTube as soon as we get to the page.
 Can you recall from your React mastery which life cycle component is the ideal place to call it?
 You guessed it.

 🚀 Create a function `componentDidMount` in `video_list.js`.
-Inside it, make a call to `this.fetchData`.
+Inside it, make a call to `this.fetchData`. `componentDidMount` is a default lifecycle method that comes with React components that runs once upon initial render.

 :snowflake: Now when the page loads, we'll call `fetchData` to populate our list view.

-### Youtube API

-Ah darn, one other thing.
-We need to actually have a reference to the API, right?
-This next part should (hopefully) look super familiar.

-🚀 Create a new file at the top level of your project, `youtube-api.js`.

-Sound familiar?
-We did this in short assignment 4, and we will be using the exact same api for this react-native app!
-That's coooool.

-🚀 Go ahead and find that file and copy it here.
-We need to do this because we need your individual api key, which you already made in sa4.
-If you want more than 5 results at a time then add in `maxResults: 15` to the `params`.

-- Accidentally deleted your API key?
-No biggie.
-Just follow the [old instructions from sa4](http://cs52.me/assignments/sa/react-videos/#youtube-api).

 📱 At this point you should be showing a list of videos, coolbeans.